Curriculum

 Physical Education

-Students take PE classes twice per week and must:
+Students take PE classes four days per week on average and must:

 Physical Education class focuses on the sports that are in-season as well as teaching students how to maintain a healthy lifestyle.